webtoolsgroup/InstantWP/core/docs/documentation.md

 The built in virtual webserver is called IWPServer.
 IWPServer is based on FreeBSD 8.4.
-Please see the iwpserver folder README for more details.
+Please see the iwpserver folder README in the GitHub repo for more details.

 ### Helper Components